thanhdo1991/d8-theming-guide/regions.md

-Themes define the regions that are available for site administrators to place blocks in, creating a layout framework within which the components that compose a page can be placed.
-Deciding what regions to create requires knowledge of how Drupal works and a clear vision of the design you're trying to achieve.
+Themes define the regions that are available for site administrators to place blocks in.

+Regions is created depend on:

+* Knowledge of how Drupal works
+* Clear vision of the design you're trying to achieve.